Extreme Rules (2021): Main event

 In the main event, Roman Reigns defended SmackDown's Universal Championship against "The Demon" Finn Bálor in an Extreme Rules match.
 During the match, Bálor attacked Reigns with a bundle of kendo sticks taped together.
 Bálor pulled out a table, but Reigns performed the Running Driveby Dropkick to put Bálor head first into the ring post.
 The two brawled into the crowd where Bálor executed a Crossbody, putting Reigns through a table.
 Back in the ring, Reigns put Bálor through a table with a Uranage for a nearfall.
 Reigns executed a Superman Punch on Bálor for a nearfall.
 Reigns executed a Spear on Bálor and kicked out while also delivering a low blow to Reigns.
 Bálor executed the Coup de Grâce on Reigns, but The Usos (Jey Uso and Jimmy Uso) came out and pulled Bálor out of the ring.
 Bálor put Jey through the announce table with a Powerbomb.
 Reigns speared Bálor through the barricade.
 With everyone down, red lights flashed and a heartbeat sound was heard as The Demon rose to his feet and attacked Reigns with a steel chair and put him through a table.
 As Bálor went for the Coup de Grâce, the top rope snapped and Bálor fell and hurt his knee.
 Reigns performed a Spear on Bálor to retain the title.

 Reception

 Dave Meltzer rated the main event 4 stars, the highest of the night.
 The lowest rated match of the night was kick-off show match at 2.25 stars.
 Elsewhere, the six-man tag received 3.5 stars, the Smackdown Tag Team Championship match received 3.25 stars, the United States Championship match received 3.75 stars, the Raw Women's Championship match received 2.5 stars, and the SmackDown Women's Championship match 3 stars.

 Aftermath

-The 2021 Extreme Rules would be the only Extreme Rules to be held in September, as the following year's event was held in October, which was the first time the event took place on that month.
+The 2021 Extreme Rules would be the only Extreme Rules to be held in September, as the following year's event was held in October, which was the first time and only time for the event to be held in October as it would be the final Extreme Rules event.